randoop/toradocu-coverage/README.md

 The script uses the `extractcoverage` program to pull all of the coverage information into the `evaluation/coverage` directory.
-The files written here include the aggregate `report-<date>.csv` and a subdirectory for each test suite of the form:
+The files written here include the aggregate `report-<date>.csv` and a subdirectory for each test project of the form:
 ```
-evaluation/coverage/<suite name>/test/
+evaluation/coverage/<projectname>/test/
 ├── jacoco.exec
 ├── log.txt
 └── report.csv